Small Business VoIP Guide (2026): Costs, Options & Setup

 Nextiva goes beyond basic VoIP to offer unified communications—voice, video, messaging, and customer experience tools in a single platform.

-- Engage: $25/user/month (toll-free number, call center features, advanced analytics)
+- Engage: $25/user/month (toll-free number, call recording, live chat, advanced analytics)

 Best for: Small businesses planning to grow, teams that need video conferencing alongside voice, and companies wanting a single platform for all communication.

-Limitations: More expensive than basic VoIP-only options.
+Limitations: More expensive than basic VoIP-only options, especially at the Scale tier.
 The breadth of features means a steeper learning curve.
-Smaller teams may not need (or use) all the unified communications capabilities.
+Smaller teams may not need all the unified communications capabilities.

 CloudTalk: Best for Sales-Focused Teams